 - Removal of sutures/clips

 - Travel advice/vaccinations

 - Medication reviews and weight-loss advice

 - Child immunisation clinics are held each week.

 HEALTH CARE ASSISTANTS/PHLEBOTOMIST

-The health care assistants are responsible for the anticoagulant clinic as well as new patient checks, ECGs, dressings, NHS Health Checks, Smoke-Stop clinics and phlebotomy.
+The health care assistants are responsible for the anticoagulant clinics as well as ECGs, dressings, NHS Health Checks, Smoke-Stop clinics and Phlebotomy.

 The Clinical Commissioning Group employs community nurses who provide skilled nursing care to those patients who are housebound.
 This includes chronic illness, wound management, palliative and terminal care.
 They work alongside the surgery team and hospital-based nurses, in order to plan and deliver the care needed.